jorodgrz/GW_Formation_Channels_ML/docs/simulator_notes/COSMIC_INTEGRATION_SUMMARY.md

 **This integration enables the first multi-code epistemic uncertainty quantification for GW formation channels.**

-By running COMPAS, COSMIC, and (future) SEVN with identical parameter grids, you can:
+By running COMPAS, COSMIC, and (future) POSYDON with identical parameter grids, you can:

 1. Quantify how much stellar evolution models disagree
 2. Determine if model uncertainty exceeds observational uncertainty